Pre-hiring assessments play a vital role when it comes to choosing the right candidate based on a variety of requirements. In order to effectively

 4. Emotional Tone

 Emotional tone is calculated to determine the candidate’s empathy levels and goodwill.
-Empathy is a deal breaker in customer-facing roles when the candidate will be required to make decisions for the customer.
+Empathy is a deal-breaker in customer-facing roles when the candidate will be required to make decisions for the customer.

 5. Language Tone

 While conducting the interview process, it is important to check whether the candidate is affluent with his communication and displays the right language tones and/or body language.
-During voice interviews, the language tone, jargons
+During voice interviews, the language tone, jargon,

 How are Talview's Behavioral Assessments carried out?

 Behavioral assessments generally consist of a set of questions that test seemingly unrelated traits in the candidate, after which a comprehensive score is generated based on the responses.
-Talview's Behavioral Insights is the world's first assessment tool to utilize psycholinguistics backed by cutting-edge AI technology.
+The Talview Behavioral Insights offering is the world's first assessment tool to utilize psycholinguistics backed by cutting-edge AI technology.
 As opposed to complicated assessments that are carried out in many confusing steps, Talview's Behavioral assessments are carried out in 4 simple steps:

 The recruiter is required to conduct the test, after which the responses of the candidate are recorded (audio/video)

 The recorded audio/video input is converted into text and passed through an API.
-The psycholinguistics-based algorithm then categorizes the answers based on 5 theories namely Big 5 Personality Theory, Needs hierarchy, Values theory, emotional tone and language tone.
+The psycholinguistics-based algorithm then categorizes the answers based on 5 theories namely Big 5 Personality Theory, Needs hierarchy, Values theory, emotional tone, and language tone.